Wyoming Epilepsy Association

 Epilepsy affects one in every 100 people, and one in every ten people will have a seizure at some point in life.
-Although epilepsy is actually very common, there is still a great deal of misconception about the causes and treatments of seizures.
+Although epilepsy is actually very common, there is still a great deal of misconceptions about the causes and treatments of seizures.
 Persons with epilepsy often feel misunderstood and are often met with varied responses to their condition.

 Alec completed a series of speaking for seizures.
-He spoke to numerous community agencies, including the Lander School Board, Lander City Council and a class of elementary students.
-One of the highlights of his project, was the opportunity to attend the Wyoming Legislative session with Richard Leslie, Executive Director of the Wyoming Epilepsy Association, where he had the opportunity to speak to members of both the House and Senate.
+He spoke to numerous community agencies, including the Lander School Board, Lander City Council, and a class of elementary students.
+One of the highlights of his project was the opportunity to attend the Wyoming Legislative session with Richard Leslie, Executive Director of the Wyoming Epilepsy Association, where he had the opportunity to speak to members of both the House and Senate.

-In addition to many public speaking opportunities, Alec distributed flyers about epilepsy and seizures to doctors’ offices, and pharmacists around the community.
-These pamphlets not only provided important information about epilepsy, but contact information for the Wyoming Epilepsy Association as well, where patients and community members could find additional support for issues related to epilepsy as it relates to school, family life and employment.
+In addition to many public speaking opportunities, Alec distributed flyers about epilepsy and seizures to doctors’ offices and pharmacists around the community.
+These pamphlets not only provided important information about epilepsy but contact information for the Wyoming Epilepsy Association as well, where patients and community members could find additional support for issues related to epilepsy as it relates to school, family life, and employment.

-The Wyoming Epilepsy Association (WEA) is a charitable non-profit organization devoted to making a difference in the lives of those impacted by Epilepsy, seizure disorders and other health related issues.
+The Wyoming Epilepsy Association (WEA) is a charitable non-profit organization devoted to making a difference in the lives of those impacted by Epilepsy, seizure disorders, and other health-related issues.

 Despite the fact that Epilepsy is one of the oldest conditions known, it is still surrounded by mystery and fear.
-WEA is committed to bringing Epilepsy out of the shadows through education, advocacy, outreach, support services and making discrimination and stigmas a thing of the past.
+WEA is committed to bringing Epilepsy out of the shadows through education, advocacy, outreach, support services, and making discrimination and stigmas a thing of the past.

 The work at WEA is driven by the passion of individuals who contribute their time and talent to ensure the utmost benefit to people with Epilepsy and their loved ones.
-It has a strong and dedicated commitment to dispel myths and replace fear with knowledge and compassion so work sites, classrooms, daycare, social gatherings, etc. will be empathetic and supportive settings for children and adults with Epilepsy.
+It has a strong and dedicated commitment to dispelling myths and replacing fear with knowledge and compassion so work sites, classrooms, daycare, social gatherings, etc. will be empathetic and supportive settings for children and adults with Epilepsy.

 I wanted to share my story with you.

-Currently, at 55 years old July 11, 2016, I will be seizures free for 16 years, what a relief after putting up with the challenges of epilepsy during my childhood, teenager and early adult days.
+Currently, at 55 years old July 11, 2016, I will be seizures free for 16 years, what a relief after putting up with the challenges of epilepsy during my childhood, teenage, and early adult days.

 The biggest thing I want to share with you is, that always remain determined in what you want to accomplish in life or, succeed at whatever you are doing.
-Me being determination helped me to become seizure free, I was determined to do whatever it took to become seizure free.
+Me being determination helped me to become seizure-free, I was determined to do whatever it took to become seizure-free.

 I have also developed a website to help advertise my book and help as an educational resource (Click on the button My life with Epilepsy and Seizures).

 I also what to thank my college instructor that encouraged me to write the book.
-I had for an online class in 2006 and he fell in love with my 8-page paper, that I wrote for his class about my life with Epilepsy and he told me I needed to turn it into a book someday.
+I had an online class in 2006 and he fell in love with my 8-page paper, that I wrote for his class about my life with Epilepsy and he told me I needed to turn it into a book someday.